uspto.gov

 Skip over navigation

-> In order to act in a representative capacity under 37 CFR 1.34, an attorney or agent must set forth his or her registration number, his or her name and signature.
+In order to act in a representative capacity under 37 CFR 1.34, an attorney or agent must set forth his or her registration number, name, and signature.
 In order to act under a power of attorney from a requester, an attorney or agent must be provided with a power of attorney.
 37 CFR 1.32(c) provides that a “power of attorney may only name as representative” the inventors or registered patent practitioners.
-Thus, an attorney or agent representing a requester must be a registered patent practitioner. <
+Thus, an attorney or agent representing a requester must be a registered patent practitioner.

 If any question of authority to act is raised, proof of authority may be required by the Office.